Volt's Guide to Finding Strength Numbers

 NOTE: Volt programs are designed for athletes WITHOUT injuries.
 If you are injured, STOP your Volt training program and consult your doctor to see if you are ready to begin a strength training program.

-If your Volt training program begins in a General Physical Preparedness (GPP) block, you do NOT need to find your strength numbers before you being training.
-GPP is a bodyweight-based block that focuses on preparing your muscles, connective tissues, and joints for more intense strength training.
-As such, there is no loading attached to any movements in GPP.
+If your Volt training program begins in a Foundation block (designed to develop general physical preparedness), you do NOT need to find your Strength Numbers before you being training.
+Foundation is a bodyweight-based block that focuses on preparing your muscles, connective tissues, and joints for more intense strength training.
+As such, there is little to no loading attached to any movements in Foundation.

-After GPP, you may start in a block that attaches strength number-dependent loading to most movements (usually a Hypertrophy block—this depends on your sport and training calendar).
-If you feel ready to find your strength numbers after GPP and before beginning your first block of Volt training, go for it!
-But if you are are new to lifting or do not feel ready to find your numbers at this point, we recommend you wait to test your strength numbers until prompted in your Volt program (usually the final week of your first strength capacity [STC] block).
+After Foundation block, you may start in a block that attaches Strength Number-dependent loading to most movements (usually a Hypertrophy block—this depends on your sport and training calendar).
+If you feel ready to find your strength numbers after Foundation and before beginning your first block of Volt training, go for it!
+But if you are are new to lifting or do not feel ready to find your numbers at this point, we recommend you wait to test your Strength Numbers until prompted in your Volt program (usually the final week of your first Strength Capacity [STC] block).

-So, to summarize: no, you do NOT need to test your strength numbers before your Volt program begins, as long as you can handle a few blanks in your workouts.
-However, if you are an experienced lifter (and are properly supervised and spotted by a coach), you can test before your program starts (see the link to our calibration resources above).
+So, to summarize: no, you do NOT need to test your Strength Numbers before your Volt program begins, as long as you can handle a few blanks in your workouts.
+However, if you are an experienced lifter (and are properly supervised and spotted by a coach), you can test before your program starts.

-You will know it is time to retest your strength numbers when your Volt program prompts you to do so (during a workout).
+You will know it is time to retest your Strength Numbers when your Volt program prompts you to do so (during a Challenge Set in your workout).
 Let's take the Bench Press as an example.
-When it is time to retest your Bench Press, your workout will show a blank field at the end of your set.
-Simply perform the lift as recommended, for as many reps as you can execute safely, and enter that number into your workout.
-Your Volt program will automatically update your Bench Press strength number from there, and adjust the loading on future movements in order to continue progressing you.
+When it is time to retest your Bench Press, your workout will show a Challenge Set.
+To complete the Challenge Set, simply perform the lift as recommended for as many reps as you can execute safely at the given weight, and enter that number into your workout.
+Your Volt program will automatically update your Bench Press Strength Number from there, and adjust the loading on future movements in order to continue progressing you.

-However, if your workouts feel consistently too light/easy, it may be appropriate to retest your strength numbers and recalibrate the loading in your program.
+However, if your workouts feel consistently too light/easy, it may be appropriate to retest your Strength Numbers and recalibrate the loading in your program outside of Challenge Sets.
 And although Volt workouts are NOT designed to leave you 100% exhausted by the end, talk to your coach to see if retesting makes sense for you.

-Your Volt program will prompt you to retest your strength numbers in the final weeks of most strength capacity blocks and all strength and max strength blocks (during off-season training in your Preparatory Phase—Volt does not ask you to retest your numbers during your Competitive or Transitional Phases).
+Your Volt program will prompt you to retest your Strength Numbers in the final weeks of most Strength Capacity blocks and all Strength and Max Strength blocks (during off-season training in your Preparatory Phase—Volt does not ask you to retest your numbers during your Competitive or Transitional Phases).
 Which is to say, often.
-After finding your initial strength numbers, you should be recalibrating every 3-6 weeks.
+After finding your initial Strength Numbers, you should be recalibrating every 3-6 weeks.
+This also depends on your sport: endurance athletes, for example, do not require high levels of maximal strength, and thus will not see Challenge Sets very often.

 This is perfectly normal.
 While most movements depend on accurate strength numbers to determine the right amount of weight to be lifted, others do not.
 Band and bodyweight movements, as well as "prehab" or auxiliary movements (like a Plate Bent Row to External Rotation) do not require ultra-specific loading recommendations in order to produce the proper training adaptations.

-I will say this, and it's REALLY important: if you have inputted your strength numbers into your Volt platform, your program will ALWAYS prescribe weights for the most important movements, the ones that matter.
+I will say this, and it's REALLY important: if you have inputted your Strength Numbers into your Volt platform, your program will ALWAYS prescribe weights for the most important movements, the ones that matter.
 The only movements left blank are ones that are not central to your strength progressions.
-When you do come across a blank movement, choose a resistance level that feels challenging for the prescribed number of reps.
-(We are also working on a way to let you enter these weights into your program, so you can track them over time—please be patient with us!)
+When you do come across a blank movement, choose a resistance level that feels challenging for the prescribed number of reps and enter it into your program.
+You can always look back on past workouts to see what weight you used on that movement previously.